jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

  1 ^ 1 = 0.00
 ```
 #### Delta function
-Back to basic calculus, a function can be constructed with infinite narrow rectangles (a.k.a. delta function).
-If we construct such rectangles with a network, we can build on top of it to construct any functions.
+Back to the basic calculus, a function can be constructed with infinite narrow rectangles (a.k.a. delta function).
+If we can construct such rectangles with a network, we can built on top of it to build any functions.

 <div class="imgcap">
 <img src="/assets/dl/delta.png" style="border:none;width:50%">